swayamshreemohanty/Git-cheat-Sheet-by-Swayamshree/README.md

 Open the
 Git-cheat-Sheet-by-Swayamshree.pdf
-file to see my cheat sheet..
+file to see my cheat sheet